rohitgillela/TITANIC_DATASET/README.md

 The goal of this analysis was to perform a structured EDA (Exploratory Data Analysis) on the Titanic dataset to understand relationships between passenger attributes and survival rates.

 # Steps Followed
-Data Loading & Inspection
+# 1.Data Loading & Inspection

 Imported dataset and performed initial review of shape, columns, and datatypes.

-Data Cleaning & Feature Engineering
+# 2.Data Cleaning & Feature Engineering

 Handled missing values.

 Created new features (e.g., Title extraction, Family size).

-Descriptive Statistics & Exploration
+# 3.Descriptive Statistics & Exploration

 Summary statistics for numeric and categorical features.

 Count plots for passenger distribution.

-Visualization & Analysis
+# 4.Visualization & Analysis

 Univariate Analysis: Histograms, boxplots, countplots.